Call Rhai Functions from Rust

 is rewound before each call.

-If these default behaviors are not desirable, use Engine::call_fn_raw
+If these default behaviors are not desirable, override them with Engine::call_fn_with_options

 .